philj56/tofi/doc/tofi.5.md

 > Scale the window by the output's scale factor.
 >
-> **WARNING**: In the next version of tofi, this will default to true,
+> **WARNING**: In the current version of tofi, the default value has
-> so set this to false now if you don't want that behaviour.
-Note that
+> changed to true, so you may need to update your config.
+Additionally,
-> currently, font scaling will still occur when this is set to *false* -
+> font scaling will no longer occur when this is set to *false*.
-> that will change when *true* becomes the default.
 >
-> Default: false
+> Default: true

 **margin-top**=*px\|%*